WeiShaoD/neuroimage-menu/neuroimage-book/docs/source/OpenNeuro/OpenNeuro_menu.rst

 OpenNeuro
 =========

-Welcome to OpenNeuro
-^^^^^^^^^^^^^^^^^^^^

-As we know that a good chef always need to know where is the best ingredientsl, so do we.
+As we know that a good chef always knows where he/she can find the best ingredients, so do we.

 OpenNeuro (OpenfMRI) is an open-science neuroinformatics online database storing datasets from human brain imaging research studies.Neuroimaging researchers around the world can upload their data to this site so third-party researchers can download the data and analyze it.

 .. image:: OpenNeuro_1.PNG